Incontinence — the condition nobody wants to talk about

 What makes this tragic is that incontinence is often improvable or manageable, and managing it doesn't require losing independence or dignity.
 Your parent can be incontinent and still go to the grocery store.
 They can still attend family gatherings.
 They can still have a full and engaged life.

 Having the conversation about incontinence is not easy.
-But it might be one of the most important conversations you have with your aging parent.
+But it is one of the most important conversations you have with your aging parent.
 You're telling them that their dignity matters more than their shame.
 You're offering practical help.
 You're opening a door to solutions they might not know exist.
 You're possibly giving them back their life.

 And you're doing it because you care about them.
 Because their wellbeing matters to you.
 Because you don't want to watch them shrink their world and suffer in silence when help is available.